aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 We did not find any significant relationship between predator co-occurrence in bromeliads (measured as Pianka's index of niche overlap) and the phylogenetic distance between them (Figure 1a, F~1,89~=2.39, p=0.13).
 This indicates that all 14 predator species have roughly similar habitat distributions at the level of the bromeliad.
 Indeed we often found multiple predator species co-occurring in the same bromeliads (mean 4.4 ± 2.9 predator species per plant).
-A Mantel test also found no evidence of correlation between different taxa (correlation -0.16, p = 0.81, 999 permutations) We were able to sample a wide range of phylogenetic relatedness, including two groups of congenerics -- two species of _Bezzia_ sp.
+A Mantel test also found no evidence of correlation between differences among predators in habitat use, and phylogenetic distance (correlation -0.16, p = 0.84, 999 permutations).
+We were able to sample a wide range of phylogenetic relatedness, including two groups of congenerics -- two species of _Bezzia_ sp.
 (Diptera:Ceratopogonidae) and three species of _Leptagrion_ sp.
 (Odonata:Coenagrionidae).
 There were also two groups of confamilials -- three species of Tabanidae and two species of Empididae, all Diptera.
-Deeper divisions were also present: three families of Diptera are represented by a single predator species each (Dolichopodidae, Corethrellidae and
+Deeper divisions were also present: three families of Diptera were represented by a single predator species each (Dolichopodidae, Corethrellidae and
-Chironomidae) and the deepest taxonomic divide is between all insects present and the predatory leeches (Arhynchobdellida:Hirudinidae).
+Chironomidae) and the deepest taxonomic divide was between all insects present and the predatory leeches (Arhynchobdellida:Hirudinidae).

 ### Hypothesis 2: Similarity in diet